KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Rizell Scarlett talking about MCP-UI

 ![](commit-your-code-2025-recap-images/me-and-rizell.jpg)
 I have been a fan of Rizell Scarlett for quite some time.
 It was so good to meet her in person.
-When I told her I want to experiment with some new tools, she said, "You've got this." :)
+When I told her I want to experiment with MCP, she told me, "You've got this." :)

 ![](commit-your-code-2025-recap-images/bas-steins.jpg)
 I knew of Bas from his [This Week in Python blog posts](https://bas.codes/).
 Because there was not a Python track at this conference, I assumed the speaker was a different Bas.
 When I realized it was the same Bas, I hurried to the talk and met him afterward to show my appreciation!
 Here he is giving a plug for his tool Stelvio.